TMUS Stock Analysis

 T-Mobile consistently reports the highest wireless postpaid net additions among the three major carriers.
 When TMUS reports net adds 20%+ above analyst estimates while AT&T and Verizon are losing share, the relative performance trade (long TMUS, short T or VZ) produces some of the most consistent sector returns over 4-8 week periods.

-The Sprint integration delivered $7B+ in annual synergies ahead of schedule, dramatically expanding T-Mobile's EBITDA margins from 28% to 38%+.
+The Sprint integration delivered $7B+ in annual cost savings ahead of schedule, dramatically expanding T-Mobile's EBITDA margins from 28% to 38%+.
 Each quarter where margins improve above guidance creates positive forward estimate revisions.
-Remaining synergy capture and fixed cost leverage on growing revenue are the ongoing margin expansion catalysts.
+Remaining cost capture and fixed cost leverage on growing revenue are the ongoing margin expansion catalysts.

 APEX combines RSI, MACD, Fibonacci, Volume, and 4 more signals into one composite score in under 30 seconds.